BarRaiders/barraiders.github.io/docs/faqs/general/helping.md

 ---
 title: BarRaider - Ways to support BarRaider
-description: Learn how you can support BarRaider and the team through Patreon, contribute to help articles, make YouTube videos, or help people in the Discord server.
+description: Learn how you can support BarRaider and the team through Patreon, contributing to help articles, make YouTube videos, or help people in the Discord server.
 Join the BarRaider community today!
 ---

 # Ways to support BarRaider.